What Is a SWOT Analysis?

 Struggling to narrow your lists?
 Try the impact effort matrix.

 It’s a tool to help you decide which actions could have the greatest impact with the least effort.

 - Compile all of the items from your SWOT analysis

 - Draw a four-quadrant diagram.
 On the vertical axis, you’re measuring the impact of an item on your business.
 On the horizontal axis, you’re measuring the effort required to implement or address that item.

 - Place each strength, weakness, opportunity, and threat into its appropriate quadrant based on required effort and potential impact

 - The items in the top left quadrant are likely to be your best options.
-That’s because they’ll have the most impact for the least effort.
+Because they’ll have the most impact for the least effort.

 There’s rarely a wrong time to do a SWOT analysis.

 If you’re looking for clarity on a business move you’re considering, that’s a great time to do one.